ra1028/VueFlux/README.md

 ```

 ### Scoped Subscribe
-When subscribing, you can pass `AnyObject` as the parameter `scope`.
+In subscribing, you can pass `AnyObject` as the parameter of `scope`.
-An observer function subscribed to the store will be unsubscribe when deinitializes its object.
+An observer function which is subscribed to the store will be unsubscribe when deinitializes its object.

 ```swift
 store.subscribe(scope: self) { action, store in